-For example, let’s look at how a parent might balance a child’s needs with their own.
-On the low end of the spectrum, the parent completely ignores their child’s needs and focuses only on their own.
+For example, let's look at how a parent might balance a child's needs with their own.
+On the low end of the spectrum, the parent completely ignores their child's needs and focuses only on their own.
 This is bad parenting.
-On the higher end of the spectrum, the parent completely focuses on their child’s needs, to the detriment of their own needs.
-This type of selfless behavior can look like good parenting, but in actuality it cause the parent to be less of a patient, empathetic, and healthy presence for their child.
+On the higher end of the spectrum, the parent completely focuses on their child's needs, to the detriment of their own needs.
+This type of selfless behavior can look like good parenting, but in actuality, it may cause the parent to be less healthy, patient, and empathetic.
 The same holds true for any type of relationship where someone seeks to support, help, and take care of another individual.

-1. It feels good to care of others, to feel needed, and/or to feel useful.
+1. It feels good to care for others, to feel needed, and/or to feel useful.

 2. You feel pressure to take care of others because...

-- …you are a parent, grandparent, or other primary caregiver
+- ...you are a parent, grandparent, or another primary caregiver

-- …if you don’t do step up, no one else will
+- ...if you don't step up, no one else will

 - ...you are legitimately the strongest/most capable person